 Workplace drug testing is on the front line of risk mitigation for a business.
 In this session from The Drug Detection Agency (TDDA) you will get a 101 introductory course on workplace drug testing.

-CEO Kirk Hardy, C0O Glenn Dobson, and Group Technical Manager Rod Dale will discuss the importance of a comprehensive policy, testing types and uses, developments in oral fluid testing, and fishhooks, pitfalls, and other common mistakes.
+Sales and Training Manager Bryce Dick and Group Technical Manager Rod Dale will discuss the importance of a comprehensive policy, testing types and uses, developments in oral fluid testing, and fishhooks, pitfalls, and other common mistakes.
 Companies will learn about how drug and alcohol testing, or the lack thereof, can make or break a company’s culture.

-Kirk and the team will also discuss what is on every employers’ mind… what to do about the Cannabis Referendum.
+The team will also discuss what is on every employers’ mind… what to do about the Cannabis Referendum.
 The panel will also include a Q & A session after the discussion.
 Don’t miss your chance to hear from New Zealand’s largest and most experienced workplace drug and alcohol testing team during a fun, memorable and informative session.

 Our world is moving at a speed where nearly anything can be continuously digitally connected.
 Now, more than ever, the opportunities made available by these connections are revolutionising our homes, our workplaces and our cities.